Community Led Local Development

 The Scottish Government is committed to sustaining resilient and thriving rural and island communities and ensuring that local voices shape and drive community development.
 It has made a budget commitment that it will invest a further £12.2 million in rural and island communities to continue to support CLLD and similar initiatives in 2024/25.
 Of the £12.2 million budget, £6.9million is statutory fundng for CLLD.

-This funding is being released in tranches with Tranch One funding totalling £6.65 million distibuted to Local Action Groups (LAG) over May/June of 2024.
+The funding was released in two tranches with Tranch One funding totalling £6.65 million distibuted to Local Action Groups (LAG) over May/June of 2024.
 This consists of £2.9m capital and £3.75m resource for allocation to LAGs.
 The remaining £250k of funding has been allocated for a review of CLLD, Scottish Rural Action (SRA) and the Scottish Rural Network (SRN) in 2024/25.

-You can find a breakdown of Tranch 1 allocations to LAGs here
+You can find a breakdown of LAG allocations for financial year 2024-25 here

 To help inform development of CLLD within 2024-25 a CLLD workshop was held in Glasgow March 2024.
 The event was hosted by Angus Rural Partnership (ARP) and support by the Scottish Rural Network (SRN) and was open to LAG chairs (or Vice Chairs) and CLLD Coordinators and followed a series of discussions between the CLLD community in late 2023, which identified a need for the CLLD network in Scotland to consider how best to work collectively and strategically to lead the implementation of CLLD going forward (event report here).